ssherwood/spring-boot-jpa/README.md

 Restart and issue a `curl -H "Content-Type: application/json" -X POST localhost:8080/patient -d '{}'`

 Interestingly we get a "{}" back.
 If we look at the logs we should be able to see that an insert did take place but where is the id of the entity we just created?

 If we open up the H2 console again, we should see that a row was created with the ID of 1.
 If we use our GET operation, we should get the entity back right?

 ```
 curl -sS localhost:8080/patients/1 | jq
 ```

-Still the same empty empty object?
+Still the same empty empty JSON object?

 The reason we don't see the id field is that we failed to provide a getter method on the entity class.
 The default Jackson library that Spring uses to convert the object to JSON needs getters and setters to be able to access object's internal values.

 Modify the Patient class to add a getter for the id field: